Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Conclusion

-\begin{enumerate} \item Simplifying the governing equations, the poloidal-toroidal decomposition results in a standard matrix eigenvalue problem of toroidal and poloidal streamfunctions with no order increase.
-Compared to the other methods \citep[e.g.,][]{Mayer1992,HEATON2007b,Mao2011} that end up with a generalised matrix eigenvalue problem of primitive variables, our method effectively reduces the number of state variables of the problem from four to two and matrices to be constructed for eigenvalue computation from two to one, both of which help accomplish fast computation. \item Owing to the properties of $P_{L_n}^{m}(r)$, any functions expressed in the present spectral collocation method satisfy the correct boundary conditions for vortex motions in a radially unbounded domain, i.e., the analyticity at $r=0$ and the rapid decay as $r \rightarrow \infty$.
-It prevents artificial interference in the problem such as truncating the radial domain and imposing inaccurate boundary conditions at the point of truncation, which may cause unnecessary numerical errors. \end{enumerate}
+\begin{enumerate} \item Our method, the mapped Legendre spectral collocation method, converts the original vortex stability problem into a standard matrix eigenvalue problem of toroidal and poloidal streamfunctions.
+In comparison to other methods that lead to a generalised matrix eigenvalue problem of primitive variables, our method effectively reduces the number of state variables of the problem from four to two, and the number of matrices constructed for eigenvalue computation from two to one. \item Our method does not require extra treatments for analyticity and boundary conditions in a radially unbounded domain.
+The use of toroidal and poloidal streamfunctions expanded by $P_{L_n}^m(r)$ guarantees that computed linear perturbation velocity fields are analytic at $r=0$ and decay to zero as $r \rightarrow \infty$.
+This prevents artificial interference in the problem, such as truncation of the radial domain and imposition of artificial boundary conditions at the point of truncation, which likely cause unnecessary numerical errors. \item Our method allocates collocation points properly around the vortex core, ensuring that half of them remain within the high-resolution region of $0 \leq r < L$ while the other half contribute to sustaining the domain's unboundedness, where $L$ is the map parameter of associated Legendre functions.
+In comparison to the numerical method proposed by \citet{Mayer1992}, our method requires about three times fewer radial basis elements, which is expected to result in roughly ten times greater efficiency in terms of computing time.
+Moreover, $L$ offers an additional degree of computational freedom, enabling us to adjust the spatial resolution without requiring extra computing resources to match the smallest radial length scale to be resolved. \end{enumerate}